AnanyaBanerj/TS_2048/README.md

 - `if (num <= 4096) { ... }`: This conditional block checks if `num` is less than or equal to 4096.

    - If `num` is less than or equal to 4096, it adds a class in the format "x[num]" to the tile.
-Else it adds the class x8192 to the tile, which is the highest possible value.
+Otherwise, it adds the class x8192 to the tile, which is the highest possible value.

 ```
 function updateTile(tile, num) {